-Listed above are just 15 of the top attractions included on the New York Pass.
-I’ve also listed the regular entrance fees for these attractions.
-As you can see, they aren’t cheap.
+Remember, these are just 20 of the 115+ attractions included on the New York Pass.
+As you can see by their regular entrance fees, they aren’t cheap.
 Luckily, entry for each is covered through the New York Pass.
-So, the next question is “How much does the New York Pass cost?”
-I’m glad you asked!

 New York Pass Pricing

-As you can see, the New York Pass provides a great value for sightseeing in New York.
+As you can see, the New York Pass provides a huge amount of value for sightseeing in New York.
 By checking out just a few attractions a day, you are sure to get your money’s worth.
 The longer passes build in even more value, allowing you to slow down and see the city at your own pace.

 Top Reasons to Get the New York Pass